evergreendong/Space_Ship_Survival_Game/README.md

 ### Space Ship Survival Game
-This is a simple game implemented in Python with pygame.
+This is a straightforward game implemented in Python using pygame.
+The objective of the game is to navigate the spaceship around and evade incoming rocks by pressing the corresponding keys on the keyboard.

 ### How to run the game
-In order to run the game, all the files are required to be downloaded, including picture, sound, etc.
-The spalce ship needs to avoid rocks to get rid of attack by moving around itself.
-When playing the game, the players need to move the spaceship by pressing cursor keys, which include the up, down, left and right arrow, home, end, pageUp and pageDown keys
+To run the game, all files including pictures, sounds, and other necessary assets must be downloaded.
+During gameplay, the spaceship must dodge incoming rocks by maneuvering around them.
+Players can control the spaceship's movement using the cursor keys, which include the up, down, left, right, home, end, page up, and page down keys.